Posted by Peter Kennedy on 5/25/2023 to Batteries (Conventional)

 - The simplest way, if you can remember to do it, is to turn your battery switch to "BOTH" when charging, and turn it back to 1 or 2 when you are finished.
 This solution is unsatisfactory for those who sometimes forget and then end up with a flat battery from time to time.
 The Blue Sea 9001e is an example of a 1-2-Both battery switch.
 If you want to automate the process and make it idiot proof, then you need to pick one of the other options.
 This 1-2-Both switch is the way most boats come as standard, and the least satisfactory method.

 - The best way, if you can manage it, is to have two alternators.
 This allows independent charging of each bank, and by fitting a combiner switch you get the added feature of a backup alternator for either bank in the event of a failure.
-There are a limited number of Dual alternator kits available from Balmar for certain Yanmar engines.
-If you dont happen to have one of these engines then you are out of luck and will have to figure out how to do it yourself.
-This is a technically challenging project which makes it less attractive than some of the following options.
+This is a technically challenging project which is usually not an option for most installations.